-Security officers monitor all entrances during normal hours and restrict entry into the hospital after normal hours to the Main Entrance and the Emergency Room Entrance.
+Security officers monitor all entrances during normal hours and restrict entry into the hospital after normal hours to the Wright/Saunders Main Entrance and the Powelton Street Entrance across from the Emergency Room Entrance.

 Security Education for Presbyterian

 Security Awareness and Crime Prevention training programs are presented to hospital staff annually as well as on a departmental basis as requested.